appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/modal.md

 These properties are customizable options present in the property pane of the widget, allowing users to modify the widget according to their preferences.

 ### General

+General properties are essential configurations that provide overall control over the widget's behavior and appearance.

 #### Animate Loading `boolean`